varda/varda/doc/design.rst

 Trading observations
 --------------------

-One use case of Varda server is sharing variant observations between different parties where it undesirable that a certain party only uses the data for annotation without sharing its variant observations.
+One use case of Varda is sharing variant observations between different parties where it undesirable that a certain party only uses the data for annotation without sharing its variant observations.